 Strategic litigation against discrimination

-GFF defends constitutional and human rights.
+The GFF defends constitutional and human rights.
 One focus is on the protection against discrimination.
 Wage justice is an important field in which equality is still not sufficiently implemented.
-To ensure that the right to equal pay is not just written on paper, GFF supports this case.
-The plaintiff is represented by a lawyer, GFF advises and supports her in strategic litigation.
+To ensure that the right to equal pay is not just written on paper, GFF supports this case as well as Susanne Dumas' lawsuit.

 - The file numbers of the proceedings before the Federal Labor Court are 8 AZR 145/19 (revision according to the Pay Transparency Act) and 9 AZN 504/19 (non-admission complaint).